shubhamshinde245/debate-bot/README.md

 - **Frontend**: Streamlit app with beautiful UI
 - **AI Processing**: Integrated OpenAI GPT models for intelligent responses
 - **Memory**: In-memory conversation storage (can be extended to use databases)
+- **Containerization**: Full Docker support with Docker Compose
-- **Deployment**: Single-file Streamlit app ready for cloud deployment
+- **Deployment**: Ready for local development, Docker, and cloud deployment

 ## 📁 Project Structure